megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

  ``public class CustomBoxSerializer implements NoncedBoxSerializer<CustomBox>`` The new Custom Box Serializer requires the following:

-  1. Definition of method for writing Custom Box into the Scorex Writer by implementation of public void serialize(CustomBox box, Writer writer)method.
+  1. Definition of method for writing *Custom Box* into the Scorex Writer by implementation of ```public void serialize(CustomBox box, Writer writer)``` method.
-  2. Definition of method for reading Custom Box from Scorex Reader by implementation of method public CustomBox parse(Reader reader)
+  2. Definition of method for reading *Custom Box* from Scorex Reader by implementation of method ```public CustomBox parse(Reader reader) ```
-  3. Class shall be converted to singleton, for example it could be done in next way:
+  3. Class shall be converted to singleton, for example it could be done in following way:

     ::